nupoorrkumbar/nupoorrkumbar/README.md

 ---

-## Projects & Applications
+## What I’ve Built and Applied

 ### Predictive Modeling & Analytics
-Built regression and classification models to forecast outcomes.
+- Built regression and classification models to forecast outcomes.
 - Predicted compressive strength of concrete mixes using Random Forest, Gradient Boosting, and ANN (R² up to 0.92).
 - Classified seabed hardness with KNN, Decision Tree, and Random Forest, improving accuracy with feature engineering.

 ### Natural Language Processing (NLP & GenAI)
-Applied deep learning and generative AI to extract insights and generate text.
+- Applied deep learning and generative AI to extract insights and generate text.
 - Built a Bi-LSTM + Attention model for abstractive summarization of consumer health questions, evaluated with ROUGE metrics.
 - Leveraged embeddings (Word2Vec, GloVe) to improve semantic representation for summarization and classification tasks.

 ### Recommendation Systems
-Generated personalized content suggestions based on user preferences.
+- Generated personalized content suggestions based on user preferences.
 - Developed an R Shiny-based movie recommender using genre similarity with dynamic evaluation.

 ### Business Intelligence, Visualization & Reporting
-Converted raw datasets into interactive dashboards and analytical reports.
+- Converted raw datasets into interactive dashboards and analytical reports.
 - Designed Tableau dashboards analyzing 40+ years of global video game sales by region, platform, and genre.
 - Automated Tableau/Alteryx reporting workflows to track KPIs and training outcomes at Alcon.

 ### Computer Vision & Digital Image Processing
-Processesed and interpreted visual data for real-time detection and monitoring.
+- Processesed and interpreted visual data for real-time detection and monitoring.
 - Developed a YOLOv8 + OpenCV intruder detection system, improving classification accuracy by 20%.
 - Applied image processing techniques (erosion, dilation, interpolation) to enhance surveillance outputs.